 Logistics and procurement

-At the end of 2018, Group logistics comprised the central logistics centre for sanitary and piping systems in Pfullendorf (DE) as well as a decentralised network of 13 European distribution sites for the ceramics business.
+At the end of 2019, Group logistics comprised the central logistics centre for installation and flushing systems and piping systems in Pfullendorf (DE) as well as a decentralised network of 13 European distribution sites for bathroom products.

 All business partners and suppliers are obligated to comply with comprehensive standards.
-This applies to quality, socially responsible and healthy working conditions, environmental protection and the commitment to fair business practices.
+This applies to quality, socially responsible and healthy working conditions as well as environmental protection and the commitment to fair business practices.
 The basis for cooperation is the Code of Conduct for Suppliers.
 This Code is aligned with the principles of the United Nations Global Compact and is available in 15 languages.
-By the end of the reporting year, 1,470 suppliers had signed the Code.
-This represents over 90% of the Geberit Group’s purchasing volume.
+As of the end of the reporting year, a large majority of suppliers as measured in terms of purchasing volumes had signed the Code.